AdobeDocs/workfront.en/help/classic/workfront-fusion/connections/connect-fusion-to-google-using-oauth.md

 You need an existing Google account to make this connection.

-## Create a project on Google Cloud Platform
+## Create a project on Google Cloud Platform {#create-a-project-on-google-cloud-platform}

 >[!NOTE]
 >